agera-sdk/previous-version-2/README.md

 ### Gaming

 Rialight supports a gaming API based on the Entity-Component-System pattern, which is essential for game developers, with support for physics.
 This API runs concurrent systems, however platforms without multi-threading support (browser) do not run systems concurrently.
+Since the nodes from the graphics API use atomic reference counting, they are used successfully the gaming systems.

 The Gaming API is an optional feature that can be turned on or off.